TIME COUNTING FORWARDS FROM THE BIG BANG to 420 Million years before the Present

 (DD-EVTT, p.148)

-On Mars the Hesperian period when surface waters had dried up but still lay in large quantities below the surface.
+1.5Bil BC - 1Bil BC On Mars this is the Hesperian period when surface waters had dried up but still lay in large quantities below the surface.

 (SFC, 7/7/97, p.A4)